Qwek-alt/cli-phazed/README.md

   * `[Yes/No]` questions can be replied with `y` or `n`

 ## How to Add A Bot
-1. Create `bot1.py` in same folder as where `game.py` is located
+1. Create `bot1.py` in same folder as where `bots`
 2. Uncomment the following lines in `game.py` (marked with ☚)
     ```python
     # Import Bots
-    from bot0 import phazed_play as bot0
+    from bots.bot0 import phazed_play as bot0
-    # from bot1 import phazed_play as bot1  ☚
+    # from bots.bot1 import phazed_play as bot1  ☚
-    # from bot2 import phazed_play as bot2
+    # from bots.bot2 import phazed_play as bot2
-    # from bot3 import phazed_play as bot3
+    # from bots.bot3 import phazed_play as bot3

     # Import Bonus Bots
-    from bonusbot0 import phazed_bonus as bonusbot0
+    from bonusbots.bonusbot0 import phazed_bonus as bonusbot0
-    # from bonusbot1 import phazed_bonus as bonusbot1  ☚
+    # from bonusbots.bonusbot1 import phazed_bonus as bonusbot1
-    # from bonusbot2 import phazed_bonus as bonusbot2
+    # from bonusbots.bonusbot2 import phazed_bonus as bonusbot2
-    # from bonusbot3 import phazed_bonus as bonusbot3
+    # from bonusbots.bonusbot3 import phazed_bonus as bonusbot3

     BOTS = {
         "Bot0": bot0,